YubicoLabs/yed-self-service/README.md

 4. **Order Management Service** - This is the core of your backend logic - This is where you will configure how your app will handle user requests and send them to YED.
 It also provides a way to abstract away the YED API secret from the client
 5. **Order Database** - Used to track the relationship between a user and their shipment IDs
 6. **YED API** - Your organizations instance of YED
-7. **Email / SMS Notification** - Not included in this example, but this code should be extended to send notifications to users based on their shipments status
+7. **Email / SMS Notification** - An example is included that can send an email alert to an admin if the amount of inventory remaining falls under a specified threshold

 ## Built With